sebastianpech/JuliaKara.jl/README.md

 kara = @w2 place_kara(1,1)

 # Kara is already placed in world w1, therefore we fetch it with get_kara()
-# Since we cant create two kara references we use lara instead.
+# Since we can't create two kara references we use lara instead.
 lara = @w1 get_kara()

 # Move lara a step in world w1